 - disability insurance policy,

-- long term care policy,
+- long-term care policy,

 - critical care policy,

-- etc…
+- etc.…

 This is because…

-Many insurance carriers will allow an insured to add additional living benefit riders to their term or whole life insurance policy, which can and often will include insurance that they would otherwise choose to purchase separately.
+Many insurance carriers will allow an insured to add additional living benefit riders to their term or whole life insurance policy, which often includes insurance they would otherwise choose to purchase separately.
+And in many cases when these policies are purchased separately, owning several different insurance policies will cost more.

 This is why it’s always a good idea to “review” all of one’s insurance needs when choosing to purchase a life insurance policy because there is a good chance that you may be able to save some money by adding additional riders to your policy now instead of shopping for additional policies later on.